microsoft/OpenTypeDesignVariationAxisTags/HowProposalsAreEvaluated.md

 ## Other Considerations
-In addition to benefits in relation to conventionality and interoperability, a proposed axis should be evaluated in relation to altnerative possibilities.
+In addition to benefits in relation to conventionality and interoperability, a proposed axis should be evaluated in relation to alternative possibilities.
 For example:

 - Would the kind of design variation be better handled using OpenType Layout features?